macos-shell

 • Tool Modules: 20 tools distributed across 4 focused modules

-• Utility Modules: Reusable optimizations (LRU cache, debouncer, buffer)
+• Utility Modules: Reusable components (LRU cache, debouncer, buffer)

 • Session Manager: Centralized session and process management (577 lines)